-Tim Miley, the founder of The Miley Legal Group, was born in Clinton, MD, but has spent most of his life in the Clarksburg, WV, area.
+Tim Miley, the founder of The Miley Legal Accident Injury Lawyers, was born in Clinton, MD, but has spent most of his life in the Clarksburg, WV, area.

 After earning his undergraduate degree in finance at Southern Methodist University in Dallas, TX, Tim attended Duquesne University in Pittsburgh, PA, where he received his Juris Doctorate.